 In addition to filing a P&L report, companies will also file a balance sheet, cash flow statement, and statement of shareholders’ equity.
 Filings are made quarterly (called 10-Q filings) and annually (10-K filings) with the Securities and Exchange Commission (SEC), and are publicly available.
 Investors can find this information by searching for the company within the SEC’s EDGAR database.

-Companies are complex, and although having a basic overview of how to read a profit and loss statement can be helpful, it’s important to bear in mind that different companies and industries may include breakout different line items in their P&L report.
+Although having a basic overview of how to read a profit and loss statement can be helpful, it’s important to bear in mind that different companies and industries may include breakout different line items in their P&L report.

 Generally speaking, it’s useful to think of each of the accounting statements as individual pieces in an overall puzzle.
-For example, compare a company’s P&L to its balance sheet, which is a snapshot of a company’s assets and liabilities for a specific date.
-The balance sheet alone won’t indicate whether the company is operating at a profit, and a profit and loss statement may not provide an accurate picture into a company’s indebtedness.
-But together, both statements provide important context for further analysis.
+For example, you might compare a company’s P&L to its balance sheet, which is a snapshot of a company’s assets and liabilities for a specific date.

 What Is a P&L Statement Used For?